The ears that listened to history in the making

 She added: "[The reports] didn't say it was an atomic power station.
 It [came] sort of from nothing almost, and often the big news is like that.

 "Sometimes you're waiting, expecting, big news like an election.
-But then there's something's that come out the blue and the great thing about being a monitor is that you are the first one to know that."
+But then there's some thing's that come out the blue and the great thing about being a monitor is that you are the first one to know that."

 The fall of the Berlin Wall